edrys-org/edrys/docs/Deployment.md

 This envolopes the app in an HTTPS server accessible on https://localhost:8001 (assuming your Edrys is running at http://localhost:8000).

+### Updating the app

+When a new version is released on GitHub, you can easily update your instance by running `git pull` and restarting your server.

 ## Configuration

 The server accepts various configuration variables.
 All variables can be passed